"Without

 By participating in the program

-outlined below, students and faculty will meet fitness, literacy, and community service goal while simultaneously
+outlined below, students and faculty will meet fitness, literacy, and community service goals in one comprehensive program, while simultaneously

-raising funds for their own school library.
+raising funds for their own school.
 (See the fun activities below to help get kids inspired!)

 How it works: Participating students